ashish1610dhiman/ad_cv/README.md

 ## 📌 On The Side
 - Conducted biweekly education sessions in the neighbouring rural areas of IIT-KGP as an NSS Volunteer b/w 2015-2017.
 - Guided 5 juniors on the emotional & academic fronts in their first year at IIT-KGP as a Student Welfare Group volunteer.
-- Inter Hall events (IIT Kharagpur): Gold in Ad-Design 2017, Gold and Bronze in Case Study 2018 & 2017 respectively.
+- Inter Hall events (IIT Kharagpur): 🥇Gold in Ad-Design 2017, 🥇Gold and 🥉Bronze in Case Study 2018 & 2017 respectively.
 - Secured 3rd prize, HULT(2018) campus round,for a product to increase efficiency of last-leg vaccination outreach in India.
 - Designed a portable & durable water filter, suitable to be used in rural parts of India for access to clean drinking water. • Selected in final 10 teams of Economist, a pan India case study competition on analysis of Reliance Jio (Kshitij, IIT KGP).